Last updated on March 15th, 2022

 We’re only 112 km’s from Pago Pago, but almost 16,000 km’s away from London!
 When you get here, it really feels as though you’ve traveled back in time – to a more peaceful way of life that was perhaps enjoyed by our ancestors back home.
 With all due respect to time travel, this is America after all.
 So thanks to the Yankee influence, the islands enjoy the likes of fresh water, reliable electricity, a good road (yes, there’s just one) and high-speed internet – believe it or not!
 But there’s one thing Americans haven’t managed to export to Ofu and that’s air pollution.
 The island enjoys some of the cleanest air in the entire Pacific.

-Ofu, Olosega and the distant third island in the group – Ta’u, were formed when volcanos rose out of the ocean millions of years ago, and some of earliest forms of human life in Polynesia were discovered right here.
+Ofu, Olosega and the distant third island in the group – Ta’u, were formed when volcanos rose out of the Pacific Ocean millions of years ago.
+In fact, some of the earliest evidence of human life in the Polynesian Triangle were discovered right here.
 The most beautiful places in the world require a bit of effort to get to but when you do make it, it’s all worth it.
 You’re about to see why.

 Back to Vaoto Lodge now before we hit the beach – this place is amazing and has been an Ofu visitor’s haven since 1979.
 Owners Deb & Ben must be among the luckiest couples in the entire world to be living here.
 But they work mighty hard keeping this beautiful lodge spotless.
 Ben is part Japanese and in fact, it’s his family’s shop where that lone Japanese shell landed during WWII.
 Right from the outside, the grounds smell of heaven, with tropical flowers growing everywhere and butterflies just having a ball with this all-you-can-drink nectar.
 And I haven’t even mentioned the food.
 Deb & Ben whip up delicious meals for guests and it’s hard to imagine how.
 Supply only arrives once in a while by boat and sometimes, it just doesn’t make it…